peterlacko/gooddata-ui/docs/loading_component.md

 copyright: (C) 2007-2018 GoodData Corporation
 ---

-The top level components support 'LoadingComponent' props.
-These props enable you to set custom content that is displayed when a component is in loading state.
-You can also disable the default loading indicator by explicitly passing null instead.
+LoadingComponent indicator is a property that enables you to customize what content is displayed when a visual component is in its loading state.
+You can disable the default setting of the LoadingComponent indicator by explicitly passing null instead.

+The LoadingComponent indicator is supported by all visualization components.

 ## Example: Disabled LoadingComponent

-In the following example, the KPI shows neither loading indicator nor error message.
+In the following example, the KPI shows neither the loading indicator nor the error message.

 ```javascript
 import { Kpi } from '@gooddata/react-components';